Case Study: Alliances

 - Cyber Liability InsuranceCounsel clients on obtaining appropriate cyberliability insurance.
 Data privacy/breach policies can cover both the costs to the company in the event of a data breach such as business interruption and notification to affected parties as well as the cost of defense and indemnity in the event affected consumers or patients bring claims.

-- Health IT ContractingExperience with a broad range of licensing, outsourcing and other technology transactions on behalf of hospitals, physicians groups, health information networks, telemedicine organizations and technology companies.
+- Digital Health ContractingExperience with a broad range of licensing, outsourcing and other technology transactions on behalf of hospitals, physicians groups, health information networks, telemedicine organizations and technology companies.
 We work with our clients to address regulatory compliance with software or product modifications, enhancements and upgrades.

 - HIPAA StrategyAdvise clients on how to structure businesses and relationships in order to comply with HIPAA requirements but enable interoperability, health information exchange, care coordination and data analytics.